nimishgupta/remodel/README.md

 #### Building and Installing _remodel_

 remodel is written in ocaml.
-The dependencies required to build ocaml are
+The dependencies required to build _remodel_ are

   * ocaml v4.00.1
   * ocamlgraph